tamurae/vsd-hdp/Week3/ReadMe.md

 </details>

 > [!IMPORTANT]
 > The signals in the previous waveforms correspond to those at the top-level module (i.e., vsdbabysoc), except for the second ''OUT'' signal, which corresponds to the ''reg  real OUT'' variable in the ''dac'' instance of the ''avsddac'' module.
+Note that you need to change this signal ''Data Format'' to ''Analog → Interpolated''